When You Say Nothing at All: Year-end charts

+Certifications

-Alison Krauss version
+Alison Krauss & Union Station version

-In 1995, Alison Krauss covered the song with the group Union Station for a tribute album to Whitley titled Keith Whitley: A Tribute Album.
-After Krauss's cover began to receive unsolicited airplay, BNA Records, the label that had released the album, issued Krauss' version to radio in January 1995.
+In 1994, bluegrass music group Alison Krauss & Union Station covered the song for a tribute album to Whitley titled Keith Whitley: A Tribute Album.
+After this cover began to receive unsolicited airplay, BNA Records, the label that had released the album, issued it to radio in January 1995.
 That version, also featured on Krauss' compilation Now That I've Found You: A Collection, peaked at No. 3 on the Billboard Hot Country Singles & Tracks chart, and a commercial single reached No. 2 on the same magazine's Hot Country Singles Sales chart.
 The B-side of the single was Keith Whitley's "Charlotte's in North Carolina", which was another previously unreleased track featured on the Tribute album.

 Its success, as well as that of the album, caught Krauss by surprise.
-"It's a freak thing," she told a Los Angeles Times reporter in March 1995.
+"It's a freak thing", she told a Los Angeles Times reporter in March 1995.
 "It's kinda ticklin' us all.
 We haven't had anything really chart before.
 At all.
 Isn't it funny though?
 We don't know what's goin' on....The office said, 'Hey, it's charting,' and we're like, 'Huh?'"

-While Krauss' version was on the charts, Mike Cromwell, then the production director at WMIL-FM in Milwaukee, Wisconsin, concocted a duet merging elements of Krauss' version with Whitley's original hit version.
-The "duet" garnered national attention, and it spread from at least Philadelphia to Albuquerque, and has been heard on radio stations in California as well.
+Mike Cromwell, then the production director at WMIL-FM in Milwaukee, Wisconsin, concocted a duet merging elements of the Alison Krauss & Union Station version with Whitley's original hit version.
+The "duet" garnered national attention, and it spread from at least Philadelphia to Albuquerque.
 This "duet" was however never officially serviced to radio and has never been available commercially.

-Krauss' recording won the 1995 CMA award for "Single of the Year".
-The song has been featured a couple of times in the soap opera The Young and the Restless.
-Krauss' version was also used in the 1999 motion picture The Other Sister.
-The song has sold 468,000 digital downloads as of May 2017.
+The Alison Krauss & Union Station recording won the 1995 CMA award for "Single of the Year".
+It has sold 468,000 digital downloads as of May 2017.